FusionAuth/fusionauth-site/site/_posts/2020-10-29-jwt-authorization-microservices-gateway.md

 });
 ```

 Let's update one other route in the API Gateway.
 This is the protected route that requires the user to be logged in and authenticated.
-We will pass a Bearer token that contains roles down to the Microservices:
+We will pass a `Bearer` token that contains roles down to the microservices:

 ```javascript
 // ...